ARPC/to-techdays/2021/cpp.md

 Prerry much the same as C#.

 ## Header files
-C/C++ diffirentiate between type declaration and type definition.
-Types (including classes and functions) are usually declared in header files (.h) which are included by *.cpp files as needed.
+C/C++ diffirentiate between declaration and definition.
+Types (including classes and functions) are declared in `*.h` header files that are "included" in `*.cpp` files using the `#include` preprocessor directive.

-Each .cpp file is complied independently to its own .obj file.
-Refences to functions/methods declared in *.h files (but implemented in other modules) are resolved during linking stage of the build.
+Each `.cpp` file is complied to its own `.obj` file independently.
+Refences to functions/methods declared but implemented outside of the current module are resolved during linking stage of the build.

 #### HexFormatter.cpp
     bool FormatAsHex(char *bytes,